We just reached 30,000 articles on this wiki! 🥳

 RegionIcon.png This game has regional differences.

 Double Dribble is an early basketball game for the NES, infamous for the bad quality of its voice sample at the title screen.
-Fans have interpreted the sound as "Dubble Dibble," "Bubble Bibble" or "Vubble Dwibble".
+Fans have interpreted the sound as "Dubble Dibble", "Bubble Bibble", or "Vubble Dwibble".

 Voice Samples

-For some bizarre reason (which we'll be getting into later), Double Dribble's aforementioned voice samples are actually corrupted.
-Much of the announcer's speech become unclear, and the Free Throw sample becomes "Too Slow"!
+For some bizarre reason, the game's voice samples are actually corrupted.
+Much of the announcer's speech becomes unclear, and the "Free Throw" sample becomes "Too Slow".

-Description In-game Actual samples
+Description In-Game Actual Sample

 "Double Dribble"